mpick/codeigniter_Bloggy/codeigniter_bloggy/README.txt

 /////////////////////////////////////////////////////////////////////////////

 ------------------BEGIN AWESOME INFO--------------------------------------------
-Ok so I'm assuming you know you're way around the CodeIgniter file structure.
+Ok so I'm assuming you know your way around the CodeIgniter file structure.

-Mainly what will be useful to you, in getting your blog working, will be the Controllers Blog & Blogedit and also the Models Blog & Blogedit.
+Mainly, what will be useful to you to get your blog working, will be the Controllers Blog & Blogedit and also the Models Blog & Blogedit.

 Blogedit is going to be where you can Add, Edit, and Publish Blog Entries.
-Blog will be the pages which are shown to the public.
+Blog will be the pages which are viewed by the public.

 You will need to incorporate your own Login process for the Blogedit pages.
 I'm working on a validation class and I will add it here when its done.